usatlas/AFdocs/tier3docs/jupyter/SLACjupyter.md

 ## How to launch JupyterLab at SLAC

+The main portal to run Jupyter at SLAC is [https://sdf.slac.stanford.edu](https://sdf.slac.stanford.edu).
+It is based on the Open OnDemand technology.
+In addition to this portal, it is also possible to directly run Jupyter on SLAC batch nodes (see [secton below](#an-alternative-way-to-use-the-atlas-jupyter-environment-at-slac))

-Once you login, click "Interactive Apps" from the top menu bar.
+Once you login to the main portal, click "Interactive Apps" from the top menu bar.
 Then choose "Jupyter".
 You will need to make a few choices:

 1. In "Jupyter Instance" box, choose "atlas/20210403".
 You can choose Jupyter Instances for other experiments but there is no guarantee that those instances will work for you.
 2. Check the "Use JupyterLab instead of Jupyter Notebook?" box.